-Testosterone Deficiency is becoming commonly recognized among men as one of the leading barriers which prevents a patient from achieving long-term health and vitality, and evidence continues to mount that Low-T Therapy with Patches, Creams, and Injections are a highly effective means to establish health and virility among male patients with Testosterone Deficiency.
+Testosterone Deficiency is becoming commonly recognized among men as one of the leading barriers which prevent a patient from achieving long-term health and vitality, and evidence continues to mount that Low-T Therapy with Patches, Creams, and Injections are a highly effective means to establish health and virility among male patients with Testosterone Deficiency.

 Of course, there is also growing evidence that women can benefit from Testosterone.
 Women have used Hormone Replacement Therapy for decades as a means to mitigate the effects of Menopause and the Hormone Deficiencies that occur as a result of “the change.”

 Wait — Women Need Testosterone Too?

 Women produce Testosterone throughout their lives, just as men produce low levels of Estrogen.
-Women need around 1/10th as much Testosterone as men, but it still serves a variety of important purposes.
+Women need around 1/10th as much Testosterone as men, but it still serves a variety of essential purposes.
 It stimulates metabolism, improves bone mineral density, and preserves muscle mass.

-Testosterone is equally as important for female libido and sex drive as it is for males.
-In fact, Testosterone appears to be the trigger which stimulates sexual desire and libido in both sexes, and Testosterone Deficiency is one of the leading causes of low libido among both men and women.
+Testosterone is equally as crucial for female libido and sex drive as it is for males.
+In fact, Testosterone appears to be the trigger that stimulates sexual desire and libido in both sexes, and Testosterone Deficiency is one of the leading causes of low libido among both men and women.

 One of the most vocal celebrity proponents for Testosterone Replacement Therapy is Jane Fonda, who has been using Feminine Low-T treatments for years in her effort to maintain her sexual vitality—and she says it has worked!

-Because she distinctly feels that romance and pleasure are key aspects to a healthy, long, and happy life, Testosterone Therapy has allowed her sexual desire to meet the demands of her heart.
+Because she distinctly feels that romance and pleasure are vital aspects of a healthy, long, and happy life, Testosterone Therapy has allowed her sexual desire to meet the demands of her heart.

-Testosterone Therapy with Low-T Patches, Creams, and Gels is quickly becoming a medical norm for aging men, but both medical procedure and practice lag behind for women, which may be preventing many women from getting the Low-T Treatments to improve their health and wellness.
+Testosterone Therapy with Low-T Patches, Creams, and Gels is quickly becoming a medical norm for aging men, but both medical procedure and practice lag for women, which may be preventing many women from getting the Low-T Treatments to improve their health and wellness.

 For decades now, Estrogen Hormone Therapy with Progesterone has been popularly used to help patients, but the potential benefits of Hypogonadism Therapy for Women have not been sufficiently explored by academia and medical researchers.

 Dangers of Hormone Therapy for Women Vastly Overestimated in the Past

-Throughout the 1980s and 1990s, Estrogen Therapy began to be utilized for women during and after menopause, and grew in popularity until the early 2000s, when an American study performed by the Women's Health Initiative was stopped prematurely as a result of surprisingly high instances of breast cancer among patients using Hormone Treatments for menopause.
+Throughout the 1980s and 1990s, Estrogen Therapy began to be utilized for women during and after menopause and grew in popularity until the early 2000s, when an American study performed by the Women's Health Initiative was stopped prematurely as a result of surprisingly high instances of breast cancer among patients using Hormone Treatments for menopause.

 As this new information has only begun to disseminate in the last few years, there is still a widely held stigma among both primary care physicians and their patients that hinders women from considering the potentially beneficial option of Hormone Replacement Therapy with a sufficiently open mind.

 How is Menopause Treated Today?

-Testosterone Therapy, and treatments such as Livial (Tibolone), which either directly increase Testosterone Levels or stimulate the release of Testosterone or Testosterone-like products in the blood stream, have been shown to improve these factors.
+Testosterone Therapy, and treatments such as Livial (Tibolone), which either directly increase Testosterone Levels or stimulate the release of Testosterone or Testosterone-like products in the bloodstream, have been shown to improve these factors.

-Tibolone, for example, is metabolized by the body into hormones which react in the blood stream just like Progesterone, Estrogen, and Testosterone, and there is evidence that the treatment enhances sex drive, relieves hot flashes, and increases bone mineral density.
+Tibolone, for example, is metabolized by the body into hormones that react in the bloodstream just like Progesterone, Estrogen, and Testosterone, and there is evidence that the treatment enhances sex drive, relieves hot flashes, and increases bone mineral density.